List of Monogatari characters: Nadeko Sengoku

 In Nadeko Medusa, during Halloween, Nadeko meets a girl named Ōgi, after which she is able to see a white snake who claims to be one of the snakes she killed during the events in "Nadeko Snake".
 This snake pressures her to atone for what she did by finding the remains of the snake when it was alive.
+However, it was actually a trap laid down by Ōgi, resulting in Nadeko finding a talisman in Araragi's room and becoming a God.